-To uphold and promote the Council's standing orders and governance documents and to interpret the Standing Orders (Council Procedure Rules) when chairing Council meetings.
+To uphold and promote the Council's Standing Orders (Council Procedure Rules) and governance documents and to interpret the Standing Orders when chairing Council meetings.

 To preside over the full meeting of the Town Council so that its business can be carried out efficiently and with regard to the rights of Councillors and the interest of the community.